-These days anywhere our eye stumbles we see some art that portrays a certain kind of message, this message could be an advertisement for a product or the message represented by the art about a social movement.
+These days, where our eye stumbles, we see some art portraying a certain kind of message.
+This message could be an advertisement for a product or the message represented by the art about a social movement.

-    A designer has designed the graphical representation of any message you see on your desktop, and the design you see is termed as graphic design.
+A designer has designed the graphical representation of any message you see on your desktop.
+The design you see is termed graphic design.

 In this article, I tell you about the eight fundamental principles of graphic design.

 The 8 principles of graphic design are given below:

 There are a lot of designs where the balance is not evenly distributed but still seems reasonable.

 If you are on that level, you do not need to read this article because you are already gifted or experienced enough to pull off challenging designs.

 Balance provides steadiness and the foundation for your design.
 Consider the objects in your creations, such as text, images, and shapes, for better understanding.
 These are the objects or elements in a design.

 These objects need to be distributed evenly or in a way that brings out your design’s message, i.e., balance.

 Sometimes, the objects are not appropriately distributed, but the design delivers the message required, which is perfectly okay.